strengejacke/ggeffects/tests/testthat/_snaps/print_hypothesis_test.md

       1         |    16.02 |      0.22 | [0.05, 0.64] | 0.179
     Message <simpleMessage>

-      Predictions are presented on the link-scale.
+      Predictions are presented as log-odds.
+Use `type = "response"` to return predictions on the response-scale or `transform_post = "exp"` to return exponentiated predictions.

-# print hypothesis_test contrasts response scale
+# print hypothesis_test contrasts exp scale

     Code
       print(out)